Quick Clips & Tips - Graduate Writing Center

 An iThenticate report contains a lot of information—numbers, percentages, and more colors than a full-on double complete rainbow.
 What does it mean?
 Our iThenticate infographic will help you interpret and respond to your report—all the way.

-Are you incorporating mathematical formulae in your writing?
-Do you need auto-numbering, cross-references, and bibliographies?
+Are you incorporating numerous mathematical formulae in your writing?
 LaTeX ("lah-tek") is a free, decades-old tool for typesetting elegant technical documents.
-Consult the LaTeX Thesis Portal for guides, manuals, tutorials, and videos.
+Consult the LaTeX Thesis Portal for the template, manuals, tutorials, and videos.

 Deciding how to format a given mathematical expression in your text is a C(2, 1) situation: it can either go in-line with the text or on a separate line, as a display equation.